San Diego Property Management Blog

 • Provide appropriate containers for trash and ensure there is regular garbage collection service.

-• Handle security deposits according to state law
+• Handle the security deposits according to state law

 • Adhere to fair housing laws